zoe-pith/pith-site/sections/about.md

 ### Kitchen Essentials

 More than anything, people ask me what stuff they should get for their kitchen.
-[Here](https://jonahreider.com/?page=diy&post=2019-08-17-cooking-essentials "What should I get for my kitchen?
-What are the best tools for a kitchen?") is my list of the basic tools I use every day to optimize my kitchen for confident, improvisational cooking and hosting.
+[Here is my list](https://jonahreider.com/?page=diy&post=2019-08-17-cooking-essentials "What should I get for my kitchen?
+What are the best tools for a kitchen?") of the tools I use every day to optimize my kitchen for confident, improvisational cooking and hosting.

 From containers to knives, from a cutting board to the best vegetable peeler, I've selected the least expensive objects that meet my needs in form _and_ function.